 We encourage our students to approach literacy and numeracy from the lens of a leader and Changemaker.
 In order to effectively solve problems, make a difference and become a strong leader in their field of interest, they must have very strong written and verbal communication skills and a solid number sense.
 Our students will have many opportunities each day to practice and develop core skills in engaging and meaningful ways.

 The Calgary Changemaker School’s assessment process is based upon the teacher using a variety of assessment tools to help support and develop each student as a unique learner focusing on their personal strengths and areas for growth.
 Due to the inquiry philosophy and project-based learning model followed in our school, two key forms of assessment are at the core of our practice: Pedagogical Documentation and Student Portfolios.
-Report cards followed by parent-teacher-student conferences will also be incorporated into the school year.
+Narrative report cards followed by parent-teacher-student conferences will also be incorporated into the school year.

 Pedagogical documentation is a process for documenting children's experiences, using a variety of tools, to allow for reflection of how and what children reveal about their views and knowledge of the world.